About this 6-day driving tour in northern Switzerland

 Side trip suggestions

-- make a side trip to the Klöntaler lake from Glarus.
-In summer season, you can take a postbus ride from Glarus as well, meaning you don’t have to drive the curvy road yourself.
-A trip up to the lake and back adds about half an hour to today’s route;
+- Make a side trip to the Klöntaler lake from Glarus.
+In summer, you can take a postbus ride from Glarus, meaning you don’t have to drive the winding road yourself.
+A trip up to the lake and back adds about half an hour to today’s route.

-- in late spring to early fall, you can enjoy several mountain visits in the Walensee region.
-Examples are the Aeugstenbahn from Ennenda (south of Glarus), the small cable car to Morgenholz from Niederurnen (at the western banks of the Walensee) and the chairlift to the Kerenzerberg from Filzbach (right along the road at the southern shore of the Walensee);
+- In late spring to early fall, you can enjoy several mountain visits in the Walensee region.
+Examples are the Aeugstenbahn from Ennenda (south of Glarus), the small cable car to Morgenholz from Niederurnen (at the western banks of the Walensee) and the chairlift to the Kerenzerberg from Filzbach (along the road at the southern shore of the Walensee).

-- when passing Sargans, you can visit the Sargans castle that houses a regional museum;
+- When passing Sargans, you can visit the Sargans castle and regional museum.

-- the wellness resort Bad Ragaz profits from the hot water that wells up from the Tamina gorge.
+- The wellness resort Bad Ragaz profits from the hot water that wells up in the Tamina gorge.
 This gorge can be visited on foot.
-Other trip suggestions include a visit to the power plants of the ‘Kraftwerke Sargans’, to be reached by car in 15-20 minutes, and a ride up to the Pizol mountain by cable car.
-The valley station is located just north-west of the village;
+Or consider a visit to the power plants of the ‘Kraftwerke Sargans’, to be reached by car in 15-20 minutes.
+You can also visit to the Pizol mountain by cable car.
+The valley station is located just north-west of the village.

 - Vaduz is the capital city of the mini-state Liechtenstein.
-The castle housing the royal family towers above the city, and is worth a hike up there.
-In this historic town you’ll also find nice dining options, a national museum and an art museum.
+The castle housing the royal family towers above the city.
+In this historic town you’ll also find nice dining options, a national museum and a clock museum.

-- located just south of Vaduz you’ll find the 2-star Landhaus am Giessen with free parking, rooms with views of the Vaduz castle and a rich breakfast buffet;
+- Located just south of Vaduz you’ll find the 2-star Landhaus am Giessen with free parking, rooms with beautiful views and a rich breakfast buffet.

 The route - day 5: Vaduz-Kreuzlingen at Lake Constance via Appenzell and St. Gallen: 99 km, 2h10

-- Appenzell has a car-free town center, but make sure to park at one of the designated parking lots and get out for a stroll.
-You’ll enjoy the facades with colourful frescoes, the pretty alleys and the many boutiques.
-You can visit the Appenzell museum in the town house, or the town square where democratic assembly voting still takes place;
+- Appenzell has a car-free town center.
+You can park at one of the designated parking lots and get out for a stroll.
+There are facades with colorful frescoes, pretty alleys and many boutiques.
+You can visit the Appenzell museum in the town house, or the town square where democratic assembly voting still takes place.

-- you can drive to Wasserauen south of Appenzell in about 10 minutes, and get on the cable car to Ebenalp.
-Within a 1-hour circular hike, you can reach the small Aescher mountain restaurant, located on a spectacular spot leaning against a steep rock wall;
+- From Appenzell, you can drive south to Wasserauen in about 10 minutes.
+Board the cable car to Ebenalp there.
+Within a 1-hour circular hike, you can reach the small Aescher mountain restaurant.
+It's located on a spectacular spot and leans against a steep rock wall.

-- in St. Gallen, you should definitely visit the stunning UNESCO World Heritage site, consisting of the baroque cathedral and the impressive abbey library.
-The old town center, the art museum and the ‘Peter and Paul’ wildlife park may interest you too.
-Furthermore, St. Gallen is starting point for the Voralpen-Express train ride;
+- In St. Gallen, consider visiting the UNESCO World Heritage site.
+It consists of a baroque cathedral and an impressive abbey library.
+The old town center, the art museum and the ‘Peter and Paul’ wildlife park are options too.
+St. Gallen is starting point for the Voralpen-Express train ride.

-- the town of Romanshorn along the lake makes for a nice stop.
-You can grab a bite along the lake and visit the Automobile Adventure World, or the locomotive depot and museum Locorama;
+- The town of Romanshorn along the lake makes for a nice stop.
+You can grab a bite along the lake.
+Visit the car museum Autobau, or the locomotive depot and museum Locorama.

-- we advise that you spend the night in the modern 3-star hotel Kreuzlingen am Hafen, at a 5-minute walk from the town center of Konstanz.
-You’ll enjoy free parking and a wonderful location: very close to the railway station, the lake and the beautiful Seeburg park;
+- We advise that you spend the night in the modern 3-star hotel Kreuzlingen am Hafen, at a 5-minute walk from the town center of Konstanz.
+You’ll enjoy free parking and a wonderful location: very close to the railway station, the lake and the Seeburg park.

-- if you’d rather stay in the German town Constance, find options here.
+- If you prefer to stay in the German town Constance, find options here.

 The route - day 6: Kreuzlingen-Zurich via Stein am Rhein and the Rhine Falls: 96 km, 1h35

-- you can make a boat cruise over Lake Constance and the river Rhine, all the way to Schaffhausen.
-In order to enjoy this trip, you can leave your car parked in either Kreuzlingen or Schaffhausen, make the entire trip by boat and then return to you car by train;
+- You can make a boat cruise over Lake Constance and the river Rhine, all the way to Schaffhausen.
+You can leave your car parked in either Kreuzlingen or Schaffhausen, make the entire trip by boat and then return to your car by train.

-- make sure to get out in Schaffhausen to admire the Rhine Falls.
-Read all about a visit to the falls here;
+- Admire the Rhine Falls in Schaffhausen.
+Read all about a visit to the falls here.

-- we recommend that you avoid the busy town center of Zurich and find accommation in a nearby village along the lake.
-The Sedartis Swiss Quality Hotel in Thalwil, at about 15 minutes from Zurich, offers very comfortable and modern rooms, as well as a restaurant and terrace with lake views.
+- We recommend that you avoid the busy town center of Zurich and find accommation in a nearby village along the lake.
+The Sedartis Swiss Quality Hotel in Thalwil, at about 15 minutes from Zurich, offers comfortable and modern rooms.
+It also has as a restaurant and terrace with lake views.
 There’s an underground parking for guests.

-- will you be flying out from Zurich?
-In that case you can look into these airport hotels.
+- Will you be flying out from Zurich?
+Then look into these airport hotels.